University of Wisconsin Oshkosh

 The "Full Estimated Cost of Participation" includes your Program Fee (the amount due directly to UW Oshkosh), your airfare and other expenses related to your participation on this program.

-Full Estimated Cost of Participation: approximately $7,100 in January 2015
+Full Estimated Cost of Participation: $TBD for January 2017

 As part of the application process for this program, you are required to review, sign and submit the "Full Estimated Cost of Participation" worksheet for your program.
 The worksheet includes all of the cost details for your program and is linked from STEP III of the "Apply" section of this guide.